Tackling litter and waste

 We continue to work closely with you to tackle litter and waste to keep our country and neighbourhoods clean, green and sustainable.

-- 100+ Community Clean Up Hubs
+- 100+ Community Clean Up Hubs established and in use

-- More than 100,000 pieces of litter binned through our LitterLotto partnership
+- More than 400,000 pieces of litter binned through our LitterLotto partnership

 We are continuing to find new ways to engage and inspire Scotland’s people and to work collaboratively to reverse the data trends and tackle the behaviours driving the litter crisis.

 Our Clean Up Scotland framework supports local authorities and communities in particular to take action on litter through clean ups, citizen science activity or by promoting campaign messages.
-Our flagship annual Spring Clean challenge sees tens of thousands of people across the country roll up their sleeves to remove litter from their neighbourhoods.
-While our award-winning Upstream Battle® campaign tackles litter’s journey from source to sea.

 In 2022 we launched an innovative partnership with behaviour change app LitterLotto, offering financial rewards for binning litter, while our Litter League encourages young people to compete for clean-up glory.